peterp/Blackspace/README.md

 #### How does it work?

-It uses the following commands to achieve this, so if you're comfortable with using the Terminal then just do that.
+It uses the following commands to achieve this, so if you're comfortable with using the Terminal then just do the following:

 ```
-	defaults write com.apple.dock persistent-apps -array-add '{"tile-type"="spacer-tile";}'
+	> defaults write com.apple.dock persistent-apps -array-add '{"tile-type"="spacer-tile";}'
-	killall Dock
+	> killall Dock
 ```

-To remove a space, simply drag it off the Dock like you would any other icon.
+To remove a space drag it off the Dock, like you would any other icon.

 Enjoy.